 What Causes Swimming Pool Leaks?

-Pools can last for decades if you care for and maintain them properly.
-That said, issues can occur, and some of these problems can cause leaking.
+Pools can last for decades without any major issues if you properly care for and maintain them.
+That said, issues can occur, and one of the most common pool problems is leaking.
 The three leading causes of pool leaks are structural flaws, fitting faults, and plumbing problems.

 Structural Leaks